Supported hardware

 Installation

-For flashing from an existing Liminix system (we think) it is necessary to first boot into a system-outputs-kexecboot system, otherwise you’ll be overwriting flash partitions while they’re in use - and that might not end well.
+For flashing from an existing Liminix system (we think) it is necessary to first boot into a kexecboot system, otherwise you’ll be overwriting flash partitions while they’re in use - and that might not end well.

 Vendor web page: https://www.gl-inet.com/products/gl-mt300a/